Jerome-openclassroom/AI_Astrophysics/README.md

 This dynamic approach showcases the **true pedagogical synergy between human reasoning and AI execution**, enabling real-time scientific insight from raw SQL data.

+> 💡 **Note:** For most stars in the dataset (within a few thousand light-years), the effect of interstellar reddening is negligible and was not included in the magnitude correction.
+This approximation holds for local HR diagram analysis but may require refinement for distant or obscured stars.

 ## 📁 File Structure